Random Walks on Small World Networks: Discussion

 \item It would be very interesting to analyze the {\em directed} version of Kleinberg's small-world network.
 One of the challenges here is to understand the stationary distribution of the random walk since it is no longer reversible.
-Recent progress on analysing the mixing time of random walks on random sparse digraphs has been made in \cite{BCS,BCS1} (see also \cite{CF}). \end{itemize}
+Recent progress on analysing the mixing time of random walks on random sparse digraphs has been made in \cite{BCS,BCS1} (see also \cite{CF}).
+A fascinating open problem for the directed model is to determine whether the stationary distribution is nearly-uniform, i.e., whether it is within $\poly$-$\log$ factors of uniform, for all $r$. \end{itemize}